 The Irukandji Jellyfish, which comprise Carukia barnesi and a few species in the genus Malo, also frequent Australian waters.
 As with the Box Jelly, their peak activity time is during the warm stinger season.
 Interestingly (and somewhat alarmingly, if you ask me), Irukandjis have apparently also been spotted in locations as varied as Japan, Florida, and the British Isles.

-This cnidarian is proof that lethality is not necessarily proportional to size.
+First described in 2007, these cnidarians are proof that lethality is not necessarily proportional to size.
 Its bell is a mere cubic centimeter (that’s 0.4”!), yet it harbors tentacles that can stretch to a staggering length of over a meter (~3ft).

 Because their size and translucence make them almost invisible, the Irukandji does pose a threat to swimmers and snorkelers.
 In Australia alone, it is estimated that there are about 50-100 Irukandji stings each year.